adsabs/adsabs.github.io/blog/_posts/2017-04-12-scheduled-downtime.md

-The main ADS site at the Harvard-Smithsonian Center for Astrophysics (CfA), [http://adsabs.harvard.edu](http://adsabs.harvard.edu), will be shutdown on April 13 at 4pm EDT and will remain unavailable till approximately 11pm due to scheduled maintenance of the electrical power supply.
+The main ADS site at the Harvard-Smithsonian Center for Astrophysics (CfA), [http://adsabs.harvard.edu](http://adsabs.harvard.edu), will be shutdown on April 13 at 4pm EDT and will remain unavailable till approximately 11pm due to scheduled maintenance of the local power supply line.

 During this time, you can still access the ADS Classic interface on one of our mirror sites: [http://cdsads.u-strasbg.fr/mirrors.html](http://cdsads.u-strasbg.fr/mirrors.html).